Goal of this second lab assignment is to get familiar with some important aspects of web app development:

 Go to the start page of lab2, that is: http://localhost:8080/geoweb/lab2/index.html

-Your task is to change the style (layout, colors) of the start page, by applying the changes listed under question A.2 (see below).
+Your task is to change the style (layout, colors) of the start page.

 There is a choice where to add your CSS rules (it is up to you):

-.cssfileIn your report: the screenshot of how the web page finally looks in your browser.
+- Make a screenshot of how the web page finally looks in the browser and save it for your report

 This part of the assignment focuses on JavaScript as language for client-side processing in web pages.